David Shaw-Parker Actor and Voice Artist

 He went on to appear at The National Theatre in Oedipus Rex, The False Servant and My Fair Lady and in London's West End in Grand Hotel, The Country Wife, Acorn Antiques, Heavenly Ivy, Up n' Under, A Dead Secret, Milkwood Blues and Cyrano de Bergerac.
 His numerous television credits include Inspector Morse, Space Precinct and The Commander and his films include Steven Soderbergh's Kafka, Uberto Pasolini's Still Life and The Muppets' Christmas Carol.

-His radio recordings include innumerable dramas such as Rumpole of the Bailey, Headlong, Two-Pipe Problems and Number Ten and as a voice artist records audio books regularly for Macmillan, Harper Coillins and Naxos for whom he has just recorded Pilgrim's Progress, Trollope's The Warden, Doctor Thorne, Barchester Towers and The Poetry of John Clare.
+His radio recordings include innumerable dramas such as Rumpole of the Bailey, Headlong, Two-Pipe Problems and Number Ten and as a voice artist records audio books regularly for Macmillan, Harper Coillins, Big Finish [Dr. Who] and Naxos for whom he has just recorded Pilgrim's Progress, Trollope's The Warden, Barchester Towers, Doctor Thorne, Framley Parsonage and The Poetry of John Clare.

 Spotlight Page Number: 4116

-Thanks for stopping by as we greet this inspiringly warm month of April 2014...
+Thanks for stopping by as we greet this inspiringly sunny mid-July morning of 2014...

 This page offers you a selection of my voice recordings on television, radio, film and audio book